TCU takes on Oklahoma in Big 12 Tournament - WTOP News

 Kansas City, Missouri; Wednesday, 3 p.m.
 EDT

-The Horned Frogs have gone 9-9 against Big 12 opponents, with an 11-2 record in non-conference play.
-TCU is the top team in the Big 12 with 18.7 fast break points.
+The Horned Frogs’ record in Big 12 games is 9-9, and their record is 11-2 against non-conference opponents.
+TCU ranks third in the Big 12 with 17.4 assists per game led by Avery Anderson III averaging 3.4.

-The Sooners are 8-10 against Big 12 opponents.
-Oklahoma averages 75.5 points while outscoring opponents by 7.0 points per game.
+The Sooners’ record in Big 12 play is 8-10.
+Oklahoma is 3-2 in games decided by 3 points or fewer.

-TCU’s average of 6.7 made 3-pointers per game this season is just 0.5 more made shots on average than the 6.2 per game Oklahoma gives up.
-Oklahoma has shot at a 46.4% clip from the field this season, 1.8 percentage points greater than the 44.6% shooting opponents of TCU have averaged.
+TCU makes 47.4% of its shots from the field this season, which is 5.4 percentage points higher than Oklahoma has allowed to its opponents (42.0%).
+Oklahoma has shot at a 46.4% rate from the field this season, 1.8 percentage points greater than the 44.6% shooting opponents of TCU have averaged.

-TOP PERFORMERS: Emanuel Miller is shooting 49.0% and averaging 16.0 points for the Horned Frogs.
-Trey Tennyson is averaging 1.6 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Emanuel Miller is averaging 16 points and 5.8 rebounds for the Horned Frogs.
+Jameer Nelson Jr. is averaging 11.2 points, 3.9 assists and 1.5 steals over the last 10 games.

-Javian McCollum is shooting 31.4% from beyond the arc with 1.8 made 3-pointers per game for the Sooners, while averaging 13.3 points and 3.4 assists.
-Rivaldo Soares is shooting 69.4% and averaging 13.0 points over the past 10 games.
+Milos Uzan is averaging 8.8 points and 4.4 assists for the Sooners.
+Rivaldo Soares is averaging 13.0 points over the last 10 games.

 LAST 10 GAMES: Horned Frogs: 4-6, averaging 73.6 points, 32.5 rebounds, 16.1 assists, 8.0 steals and 3.6 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 73.3 points per game.